dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 For checked only (not for `RuntimeException`) exception when overriding method there is a rule:
-* any method - only more specific exception
+* any method - itself or more specific exception
-* constructor - only more generic exception
+* constructor - itself or more generic exception
 As you see `B1.method` - compile error, cause we try to throw more generic (and we can throw only less - children and exception itself), but for C1.constructor - compile error, cause we can only throw less generic.
 The reason is for method we have to use liskov principle and to throw less generic, but construct make call to super, so here we can call only more generic.
 So with method we go-down, but with constructor we call-up.
 ```java
 class MyException extends RuntimeException{}